-The total budget request (direct + indirect costs) for a project may not exceed \$110,000 per year.
-Note that smaller budgets are desirable.
-The budget estimates in pre-proposal submissions are expected to be realistic.
+The total budget request (direct + indirect costs) for a project may not exceed \$150,000 per year.
+Note that the budget estimates in pre-proposal submissions are expected to be realistic.
 A substantial increase in the final budget request will be viewed negatively and likely will result in either rejection of the project or budget cuts without changes in the scope of work.